BillDietrich/fake_contacts_2/README.md

 The app will be available through F-Droid.

 This is a sister-application to "Fake Contacts", which creates new fake contacts.
+You could use  "Fake Contacts" first to create a lot of fake contacts, then use this app  "Fake Contacts 2" to put fake info in certain fields of ALL contacts, both fake and real.

 ## Functionality
-The user can set choose which contact fields to modify, and phone-number and email-address templates for them.
+The user can choose which contact fields to modify, and phone-number and email-address templates for them.
 Then click buttons to set or delete fake info into those fields of all contacts.

 ## Use

 <img src="UsingTheApp.jpg" width="190" height="400" />

-The contacts database contains some fields (email, phone, address) which contain labeled values where the LABEL can be a standard value (home, work) or any invented value, and some standard fields (name, company, title, avatar).
+The contacts database contains some fields (email, phone, address) which contain labeled values where the LABEL can be a standard value (home, work, other), and some standard fields (name, company, title, avatar).
 The first part of this app's page specifies invented values to be put in email/LABEL, phone/LABEL, address/LABEL.
-THe middle part of this app's page (the check-boxes) specifies which of the standard fields are to be modified.
+The middle part of this app's page (the check-boxes) specifies which of the standard fields are to be modified.

 The default values should be sensible.

-So, just install and launch the application, and click the "Scan Fields of All Contacts" button.
+But think about your existing real contacts and what fields they use.
+You don't want to overwrite any real data with fake data.
+Un-check or delete data from fields you don't want modified.

+Click the "Fill Selected Fields" button.
 The system should ask you to grant Contacts permission to the application.
-Then the check-boxes will be set to reflect what fields are unused in **all** contacts; a box is checked if no contact has data in that field.

-[WARNING: If you change the check-boxes, you could lose data in the next step.]

-Click the "Fill Selected Fields" button.
 Then the invented fields for **all** contacts will be set (new email, phone and address values labeled as "LABEL" will be created), and checked fields for **all** contacts will be set.

 Launch your usual Contacts app and open any contact to see the new information.
 Note: it may take a couple of minutes to update the contacts.

-[WARNING: If you change the check-boxes, you could lose data in the next step.]

 If you wish, click the "Clear Selected Fields" button to delete the checked field and "LABEL" fields from **all** contacts.
 Note: it may take a couple of minutes to update the list.
 You also could use your normal Contacts app to delete the information manually at any time, without causing any problem.